arlogy/nvc/doc/README.md

 - `cd <project_dir>/tests`
 - `npm install`
 - `npm run test` (run all tests)
+    - To run specific test scripts, for example when testing local changes to a file, replace `test` with one of the `test:...` entries from `package.json`

 The test dependencies are as follows.
 - mocha for unit testing.